Another spectacular Global Automotive Components and Suppliers Expo

 As in previous years, Global Automotive Components and Suppliers Expo was held alongside complementary events – four leading exhibitions in Automotive Testing Expo, Engine Expo + The Powertrain Technology Show, Autonomous Vehicle Technology Expo and Automotive Interiors Expo; and industry-leading symposia in Autonomous Vehicle Test & Development Symposium, Autonomous Vehicle Interior Design & Technology Symposium and Autonomous Vehicle Software & AI Symposium.
 Bringing together experts from across the automotive industry, the combined event welcomed a record number of visitors across the three days and saw hundreds of companies from across the globe showcase the latest developments in current- and next-generation innovation.

 This year’s Global Automotive Components and Suppliers Expo was about more than just showcasing new products, however.
-The targeted visitor base, and cutting-edge expertise demonstrated by exhibitors, makes the event a vital opportunity for key industry figures to connect, network and discuss the latest trends affecting the international automotive market.
+The targeted visitor base and cutting-edge expertise demonstrated by exhibitors made the event a vital opportunity for key industry figures to connect, network and discuss the latest trends affecting the international automotive market.

 In the same hall, visitors could learn more about the array of manufacturing and finishing solutions at CMS, plastic engineering and manufacturing capabilities for automotive applications from CGM, specialist prototype and small series production expertise by Quantal, and injection molding consultancy and production from RDP Groupe.